DougAnderson444/eframe_ollama/crates/ollama-launcher/README.md

 # Ollama Launcher

-Spawns a new Linux OS thread and runs Ollama in it using Tokio.
+Spawns a new OS thread (Linux for now) and runs Ollama in it using Tokio.

 Kills the processes with `ollama` in the name when it gets the signal.